Albert0i/probabilistic-data-structure/README.md

 #### I. Deterministic vs. Probabilistic
 Most of the people of my era had read the book [Algorithms and Data Structures by Niklaus Wirth (1985)](https://informatika-21.ru/pdf/AD.pdf).
 Data structures are just organized data working in a specific way, ie. array, list, stack. queue and tree are canonical widget on early university project, so to speak.
 But there are also hash, collection, bag, dictionary and many more...

-All and all, they share common but obvious characteristics:
+They share common characteristics:
 - Reside in memory;
 - Memory consumed is proportional to number of elements;
 - No matter the order of data, they always work as expected;
 - Subject to different levels of [Time complexity](https://en.wikipedia.org/wiki/Time_complexity).

-Typically speaking, there are three kinds problem in real life:
+All in all, within any organized data, there are three kinds of problem in real life:
 - Cardinality : count number of unique elements;
-- Membership : test a specific element exists;
+- Membership : test if a specific element exists;
-- Frequency : how many times an element appear;
+- Frequency : how many times an element appears;

 For hundreds of records, it is easy to handle with a table:
 ```